dokelung/script-king/README.md

 2. Type: we want to iterate all file names of the directory "bench", so we type "iter" as `Type`.
 3. Click `Choose` button to choose the target directory "bench" or you can type it by yourself.(complete path is needed)
 4. Click `Preview` button to check the results, you should see the first 5 files' name in the previewer.
-5. Click `Ok` button to create this new toekn.
+5. Click `Ok` button to create this new token.

 You will see a new token in the token list of main window.